officialkentech/WOA_20H1/README.md

-# WAQ - Windows 10 for ARM on QEMU
+# WOA_20H1 - Windows 10 for ARM Version 20H1 on QEMU

-## Update
-For anyone who wants newer Windows version, please refer to [this](https://gist.github.com/Vogtinator/293c4f90c5e92838f7e72610725905fd) tutorial by [Vogtinator](https://gist.github.com/Vogtinator)

-## Quick note
-It has been a long time since the last time I touched this Readme file.
-Now's 2022 already and you can build yourself a newer EDKII image instead of using this (if you have problem with using this).
-And also, if you really want a usable Windows on ARM (not too slow), get a Raspberry Pi and install directly on it (check out WoA project) or run on KVM on it.

 ## Why do this?
 To run Windows on ARM on an emulator without finding a real hardware :)

 <br> There are some pages show how to do this on the Internet.
 But the problem is, you will have to download the iso and install yourself
-and this takes <b>really long time</b> to install on QEMU (about 3 -> 4 days on my machine with <i>Pentium Dualcore T4300</i>).
-Another way is to apply the install.wim to a vhd file and put it to QEMU, but this might not work due to missing EFI loader (I have tried this too).

-<br>So in this repo I will give you my modified version of preinstalled img file originally from <a href="https://discourse.pi64.win/t/how-to-installing-windows-10-arm64-17134-on-your-raspberry-pi-3-and-4/488/4">this post</a>
-and the download link is <a href="https://mega.nz/#F!kJI3HIAS!CQAUKgp6thSAA_A2GbgdjA">here</a>.
+and this takes <b>long time</b> to install on QEMU.

 ## What have been modified?
 - Disable Pagefile